ForomePlatform/anfisa-openshift/README.md

 # Example Anfisa Docker container for OpenShift.

-In this example we deploy Anfisa and Anfisato OpenShift environment.
+In this example we deploy Anfisa and Anfisa Annotator OpenShift environment.

 Optional components (if this services already deployed):